cerner/fhir.cerner.com/content/soarian/dstu2/diagnostic/observation.md

 * The API returns values in reverse chronological order by the most currently charted date.

-* The API returns charted content in final status.

-* The API returns charted content that is not marked as erroneous.

-* The API will not return charted content that is marked as cancelled or entered-in-error status.
+* The API returns charted content in `final` status.
+It will not return charted content that is marked as `cancelled` or `entered-in-error`.

 * The Narrative includes additional information pertaining to the observation, and should be shown to the user to ensure completeness of clinical content and context.